piotrselak/gdn-internship-2023/README.md

 npm i
 npm run dev
 ```
-frontend should be available on http://localhost:5173.
+Frontend should be available on http://localhost:5173.
 From that point it can be tested through the ui.

-Please note that some currency codes in frontend client may not work for all operations as all currency codes are fetch from NBP table A.
+Please note that some currency codes in frontend client may
+not work for all operations, as all currency codes are fetched from NBP table A.

 #### curl
+Backend may be tested using simple curl queries.

+There are 3 endpoints available:
+- /exchanges/{code}/{date} - given a date (formatted YYYY-MM-DD) and a currency code,
+provide its average exchange rate.
+- /exchanges/{code}/minmax/{n} - Given a currency code and the number of last
+quotations n (n <= 255), provide the max and min average value.
+- /exchanges/{code}/difference/{n} - Given a currency code and the number
+of last quotations n (n <= 255), provide the major difference between
+the buy and ask rate.